hypercore-protocol/hypercore-protocol/README.md

   ack: false, // Explicitly ask a peer to acknowledge each received block
   userData: opaqueUserData // include user data that you can retrieve on handshake
   encrypt: true, // set to false to disable encryption if you are already piping through a encrypted stream
-  timeout: 5000 // stream timeout. set to 0 or false to disable.
+  timeout: 5000, // stream timeout. set to 0 or false to disable.
-}
+  extensions: [], // names of extensions to use for replication.
+Must be sorted alphanumerically for handshaking to work }
 ```